andigortz/Django-Rest-Framework/DjangoAPI/Readme.md

 7. And then change directory `cd <this repository>`
 8. Make a migrations first `py manage.py migrate`
 9. Optionaly, test the project if an error occurs `py manage.py test`
-10. Run the project using `py manage.py runserver` and open up in browser `http://127.0.0.1:8000/snippet/`
+10. Run the project using `py manage.py runserver` and open up in browser `http://127.0.0.1:8000/`
+11. In browsable API there's a 2 options, `User` and `Snippet` choose as you wish and then you can add snippet code in there

 **Test the API**
 1. Create a superuser first `py manage.py createsuperuser`